C.J. Abrams Player Props: Nationals vs. Angels

 C.J.
 Abrams At The Plate

-- Abrams is batting .229 with a double, two triples and three walks.
+- Abrams is batting .231 with two doubles, two triples and three walks.

-- In 40.0% of his games this season (four of 10), Abrams has picked up at least one hit, and in three of those games (30.0%) he recorded multiple hits.
+- Abrams has picked up a hit in five of 11 games this season, with multiple hits three times.

-- He has not hit a long ball in his 10 games this year.

-- In two games this season, Abrams has driven in a run, and in both of those games he had multiple runs batted in.
+- In two games this year, Abrams has picked up an RBI, and in both of those games he had multiple runs batted in.

-- He has scored in three of 10 games so far this season.
+- He has scored in three games this season (27.3%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.